-As your guide to Upstate SC, I keep myself up-to-date on community news and information.
-Whatever questions you have about our communities, I will look for reliable sources of information for you.
+As your guide to Upstate SC, I stay up-to-date on community news and information.
+Whatever questions you have, I will look for reliable sources of information for you.

 Let's dig into the details of the properties you are considering.
-Each of our upstate counties has GIS maps which I can use to help you identify topography, flood plains, council representatives, zoning - there is a wealth of information stored in each of our county's websites and courthouses, and I love research projects!
+Each of our upstate counties has GIS maps with topography, flood plains, council representatives, zoning and more.
+There is a wealth of information stored in each of our county's websites and courthouses, and I love research projects!

 Health and Safety News

 Safety is always important.
 Get the latest information on COVID-19 and any other risks to public health from the South Carolina Department of Health and Environmental Control, or DHEC from scdhec.gov/

 Greenville County is the largest in the state and stretches from the Piedmont mountains at the north, the Saluda River at the west, south to rolling farmlands in Ware Shoals.
 BMW and their suppliers are located near the airport on the eastern side.
 There are many communities in the county, many with a distinct downtown area.